mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 nothing # hide
 ```

-Here, in this code snippet, the function [`newtonRaphson`](@ref newtonRaphson) generates initial voltage vectors in polar coordinates, where the magnitudes and angles are constructed as:
+Here, in this code snippet, the function [`newtonRaphson`](@ref newtonRaphson) generates starting voltage vectors in polar coordinates, where the magnitudes and angles are constructed as:
 ```@repl initializeACPowerFlow
 result.bus.voltage.magnitude
 result.bus.voltage.angle
 ```
-The initial values for the voltage angles are defined based on the values given within the buses:
+The starting values for the voltage angles are defined based on the initial values given within the buses:
 ```@repl initializeACPowerFlow
 system.bus.voltage.angle
 ```
-On the other hand, the initial voltage magnitudes are determined by a combination of the values specified within the buses and the setpoints provided within the generators:
+On the other hand, the starting voltage magnitudes are determined by a combination of the initial values specified within the buses and the setpoints provided within the generators:
 ```@repl initializeACPowerFlow
 system.bus.voltage.magnitude
 system.generator.voltage.magnitude
 ```
 !!! note "Info"
-    The rule governing the specification of initial voltage magnitudes is simple.
-If a bus has an in-service generator and is declared as a generator bus (`type = 2`), then the initial voltage magnitudes are specified using the setpoint provided within the generator.
-This is because the generator bus has known values of voltage magnitude that are specified within the generator, and this initial value also represents the solution for the corresponding bus.
+    The rule governing the specification of starting voltage magnitudes is simple.
+If a bus has an in-service generator and is declared the generator bus (`type = 2`), then the starting voltage magnitudes are specified using the setpoint provided within the generator.
+This is because the generator bus has known values of voltage magnitude that are specified within the generator.

 Finally, let us add the generator at the slack bus using the following code snippet:
 ```@example initializeACPowerFlowSlack